VuLQW/Creative_Coding_Blog/posts/hello_world.md

                      // the blue value = 255
   fill(1) // colour of text is the shade of 1 which is black
   // the text shows 'RMIT Creative Coding Specialisation'
-  //The x position is 30 pixels on the x axis
+  //The x position of text is 30 pixels on the x axis
   // The y position of text is 30 pixels towards the y-axis text('RMIT Creative Coding Specialisation', 30, 30);